w3c/wot/proposals/dsr-td/td-draft-spec-dsr.md

 **Question**: are there any further constraints on valid strings, e.g. on permitted characters?

 ### Objects
 Objects consist of a set of name/value pairs.
 For each such name there must be a triple with the predicate _td:property_.
 The object for this triple must be the subject of a triple with the predicate _td:name_ whose object is an RDF string literal for the given name.
+The names must uniquely identify the object properties of the given object.
 Objects may be nested arbitrarily with the restriction that no object is a descendant of itself.
 The data types for named values can be declared using any of the core types or application defined types, but must be unique, i.e. there must be one and only one td:type predicate.

 **Question**: should we use rdfs:label rather than td:name?